RoyNyaga/business-api/README.md

-# Business-api interview by Cloud Optik
+# Business-API interview by Cloud Optik

 ### About

-This is a take home interview assessment for a full-stack developer role at Cloud Optik.
-The application enables the creation and retrival of Businesses.
+This is a take-home interview assessment for a full-stack developer role at Cloud Optik.
+The application enables the creation and retrieval of Businesses.

 ### Technologies